tystol/SagaFlow/README.md

 #### sf-command-form - Command form

-A Sagaflow webcomponent to display a simple form that is used to submit a command message to SagaFlow to run.
+A Sagaflow web-component to display a simple form that is used to submit a command message to SagaFlow to run.

 For example, if you have a message that looks like this: